Rev. Dr. M.G. Martell Spagnolo, Senior Pastor

-Rev. Ryan Otto, Acting Senior Pastor
+Rev. Ryan Otto, Pastor

 My ministry began at First Congregational in October of 2008 as Associate Pastor.
 This is my first call after graduating with a Master of Divinity degree from Eden Theological Seminary in St. Louis, Missouri.
-I have been in the role of Acting Senior Pastor since September 2014.

 I grew up on an acreage outside of Pierce, Nebraska, and learned a love of nature, science, music, and family.
 After high school, I studied vocal music and government at Augustana College in Sioux Falls.
 It was there I met my wife, Louisa, who has a passion for science and education.
 We have two incredible daughters who teach us new ways to see the world every day.